|

 $21 million paid last year when signing).

-April 30: Mariah topped the
+March 1: Mariah topped the

-R&B/Hip-Hop Singles & Track chart for 14
+Billboard R&B/Hip-Hop Singles Sales chart for

 July 2: On July 2nd, Mariah